aaronbloomfield/pdr/labs/lab03/index.md

 - The in-lab develops the user input routines
 - The post-lab develops the stack class that your calculator uses

-Note that the program is fully able to be run after each lab portion.
+Note that the program should be able to fully run after each lab portion.

 ### Stacks ###